Celeste is a short indie platformer about a girl climbing a mountain to overcome self-doubt.

 The artwork is really good, and the voice byte system is more sophisticated than Undertale's and allows a character's voice to change tone while still sounding like the same character.

-The prologue establishes Madeline's potential growth arc by briefly showing her as self-doubting or mildly depressed.
+When I first played the game I wrote some criticisms of the story that I later decided were bad.
+But there's one major thing that I still think is wrong.
+So, the prologue establishes Madeline's potential growth arc by briefly showing her as self-doubting or mildly depressed.
 It's foreshadowed that the mountain has magical properties, that it makes you face your true self or something, and the main antagonist is Madeline's evil alter that people seem to call Badeline.
+Badeline represents Madeline being sabotaged by self-doubt.

-When Madeline defeats her, Badeline doesn't get vanquished or absorbed, but becomes an ally.
+But when Madeline defeats her in the mid-late-game climax, Badeline doesn't get vanquished or absorbed, but becomes an ally.
 This just doesn't work because it contradicts the idea that Badeline is not literally a separate person but a personification of a weakness.
 It would work if she became an ally in a way that still represented self-doubt (if she became the voice of rational caution - but then that wouldn't fit this story), but the way it happens, she just ceases to represent self-doubt.

 Pet peeve: when the two argue about forgiving Mr. Oshiro, Badeline has lines of the form "he did X", perfectly setting up Madeline to say "so did you", but she doesn't.